MIATA BUILD |

 The black is a satin sheen.
 With polished lips, they'd look pretty killer.
 Better than other black/polished 6ULs I've seen that had a glossy center.
 They're not going to stay black, though.
 The car needs white wheels, and Emilio at 949 says the black is the best base color for paint.
 I just have to decide if I'm going to use proper car paint or use Duplicolor wheel paint.
 The advantage of the latter is that it's easy to touch up should the need arise.

+I can hear howls of protest now about my painting plans.
+I'm okay with that. entry 861 - tags: wheels | | | | June 15, 2011 - Time for some paint on the wheels.
 I decided to paint them with rattlecan paint instead of proper car paint - even though I had all my painting gear out for working on another car.
 The main reason was that it's easy to patch if it gets chipped.
 I'm using Duplicolor wheel paint, and I've had good luck with it in the past on three other sets of wheels.
 It's also just plain easier to deal with.

 First, I scuffed them up a bit with a Scotchbrite pad, then wiped them down with wax and grease remover.
 Emilio at 949Racing had told me that they didn't need to be scuffed, but it can't hurt to give the paint a bit more to adhere to.

+Unfortunately, the local auto parts store only had one can of white.
+It would have been more than enough to do just the faces, but when you're trying to paint the barrels of 8" wide wheels that just doesn't quite do it.
+One can did this - they're covered, but a little patchy.
+I'm not too worried about that, the inside of the wheel isn't that visible.
+I shall obtain another can later and do the front faces.
+Those will be blinding white. entry 862 - tags: wheels | | | | July 13, 2011 - Check out the race wheels!
 It's a pretty cool looking car with the crazy Toyo R1-R tread pattern and the white wheels.
 The ride height is set fairly tall as well, to give me room to deal with the roads.
 Right now, it's at 13.5" front and 14" rear.
 Current spring rates are 550 front and 450 rear.
 That's a fairly high rear spring rate, but this car has always needed more rear spring than usual for some reason.
 It could be the way it gets used!
 Normally, I'd use a 375 or so to match those fronts.
 There's a V8 customer car at FM with that exact setup and it's a sweetheart.

 On the road, the suspension feels pretty good.
 The car hasn't been aligned since the ride height increase and a changed lower control arm, so I've not gone far.
 But it does seem to have the right suppleness I need.
 One thing I've learned about the AFCOs since the 2008 race is that they love stiff springs.
 It's almost as if they ride better with the heavy springs than they do with the light ones as you move into the higher damping settings.
 I'm looking forward to running this car at speed.